rubiojr/zed-risor/README.md

 ## Installation

-I don't have plans to add the extension to Zed community extensions for now, so to install it:
+It can be installed from the Zed extensions marketplace.

+### As a dev extensions
 * Clone this repository
 * Use Zed's install developer extension command
 * Point it to the cloned repo directory